Toyota RAV4: Facelift (2003)

-In late 2003, the 2004 model RAV4 was given a styling update, improved equipment, and, in certain markets, a new engine.
+In late 2003 (for the 2004 model year), the RAV4 was given a styling update redesigned interior, improved equipment, and, in certain markets, a new engine.
 In the United States the safety structure was improved and Vehicle Stability Control made standard.
-The RAV4's 2.0-litre engine was upgraded with a new 2.4-litre engine in the US and Australia producing 120 kW and 162 lbft.
-Other countries got mostly 5-door models with the 2.0-litre VVT-i engine.
-Automatic electric air conditioning also became available.
-European models got a new catalytic converter because of the new European emission policy.
-The new model also got an electric throttle.
+Side airbags also began to be offered as an optional add-on.
+The RAV4's 2.0-litre engine was upgraded with a new 2.4-litre 2AZ-FE engine in the US and Australia producing 120 kW and 162 lbft.
+Other countries mainly received 5-door models with the 2.0-litre VVT-i engine.
+Automatic electric air conditioning also became available, as well as an electric throttle.
+In addition, European models received a new catalytic converter due to a new European emission policy for that year.

 In Australia, for the facelift, the base Edge was renamed CV, and gained standard air conditioning (previously an option).
 The CV also received painted bumpers, which came in either silver or body-coloured shades, depending on the body colour.
 In addition, the model range was given a subtle facelift, consisting largely of a new front bumper with circular fog lights and white turn signals instead of the older orange lights.
 In 2005, a new "CV Sport" model was added to the range in Australia, which included a non-functional bonnet scoop, giving the RAV4 a more aggressive appearance.
 The CV Sport model was short-lived, lasting only a year, and was introduced primarily to stimulate sales until the new model arrived in early 2006.

 The second generation RAV4 had the highest proportion of female drivers among all makes and models in the United States, with the possible exception of the Volkswagen New Beetle, according to 2003–2004 registration and survey data.